mateussilva98/bookmarkeddit/README.md

 # bookmarkeddit

-Lightweight Reddit saved posts and comments manager and organizer
+Modern tool to organize your Reddit saved posts and comments

 - Safely connect to your Reddit account
 - Search for anything using our smart search